olaniyan4m/Thenga-Project/PWA_BUILDER_MANIFEST_COMPLIANCE.md

 - **Purpose**: Allows browser to associate app identity with specific install

 #### **✅ description: string**
-- **Customer**: `"Shop and order delicious food online with Pezela.
+- **Customer**: `"Shop and order delicious food online with Thenga.
 Browse our menu, place orders, and track deliveries in real-time."`
 - **Business**: `"Complete business management solution for South African entrepreneurs.
 Manage orders, payments, products, tax compliance, and more."`
 - **Requirement**: ✅ Descriptive functionality and purpose
 - **Purpose**: Describes what the app does